- We advise you to reconsider your need to travel to Iran due to ongoing regional tensions.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

-There are serious safety concerns about ageing aeroplanes on many of Iran's domestic air services.
-Travel on these aircraft should be avoided where possible.
+There are also serious safety concerns about ageing aeroplanes on many of Iran's domestic air services.
+Travel on these aircraft should be avoided wherever possible.

 Recent incidents include: